 In turn, each stream has predecessor terms with alternate spellings.
 Philip Durkin, The Oxford Guide to Etymology (Oxford, UK: Oxford University Press, 2009), 217-218. ↩

-E. Patrick Johnson, “‘Quare’ studies, or (almost) everything I know about queer studies I learned from my grandmother,” Text and Performance Quarterly 21, 1 (2001): 2. ↩
+E. Patrick Johnson, “‘Quare’ studies, or (almost) everything I know about queer studies I learned from my grandmother,” Text and Performance Quarterly 21, 1 (2001): 2.
+Discussing Johnson’s essay, I follow his convention of lowercase black. ↩

 Tim Dean discusses the term queer as a historical label for disabled people, as well as subsequent intersections of queer and disability theory, in “Queer,” Keywords for Disability Studies (New York: NYU Press, 2015), 143. ↩